-The date the diploma or equivalent was issued

-The date that the participant completed the final requirements to earn the diploma or equivalent (This is used only in rare instances when coursework and required tests were successfully completed in one program year, but the actual diploma or equivalent was issued at the beginning of the next program year.)

-The diploma or equivalent must be counted only once.
-Boards must not record a diploma or equivalent for both of the dates.

-This HSE MSG also may be counted toward the Credential Rate numerator if the participant was enrolled in postsecondary education at any time during the 365 days following exit or was employed in any of the four calendar quarters following exit.
+may be counted toward the Credential Rate numerator if the participant was enrolled in postsecondary education at any time during the 365 days following exit or was employed in any of the four calendar quarters following exit.
+Staff must document credential outcomes in the Credential or Follow-up ribbon in WorkInTexas.com.